 Standard Chesapeake College Financial Aid Package

-$9,374 is the average Chesapeake College's first year financial aid package.
-Approximately 64.0% of new students get some kind of financial aid, the majority of which is loans.
+Chesapeake College's typical financial aid package for new freshmen is $12,889.
+Approximately 71.0% of new students get some kind of financial aid, the majority of which is loans.

 Financial aid helps decrease the cost, or the "sticker" price of the institution.
 However, bear in mind that the only true college discount are scholarships & grants.

 We feel that loan debt really should be considered to be an "outcome" instead of "aid".
 Find more about student loan debt at Chesapeake College.